Benjamin-C/carrot-game-show/README.md

 Keep issue titles concise, and include details in the description.

+Additionally, I encourage you to add a tasklist to issues.
+This can be done by typing into the description
+    - [x] Task 1 that is done
+    - [ ] Task 2 that is not done

 ### Branches
 When you are ready to work on something, make a new branch.
 If this has an associated issue, create the branch from the issue.
 If the issue title is large, you may need to pick a shorter branch name